pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 Let's assume that our machine is equipped with an E1 card, which sends the source byte stream to our program, one buffer at a time.
 The card takes care of frame synchronisation, so we know that the data we receive starts and ends at valid frame boundaries, which makes the data size a multiple of 32.
-The input buffer will be modelled as a Java byte array.
+The input buffer will be modelled as a **Java** `byte` array.
 We need to decompose the input stream into 32 output buffers, which will also be represented as byte arrays of appropriate size.
 We'll ignore the buffer and pointer management, assuming that the output buffers will be processed immediately after de-multiplexing, and can be re-used straight away.

 I'll also assume that both input and output data are in the processor cache.
 This is a simplification, but it is appropriate for our little example.
 To achieve this, I'll use an input buffer small enough to fit into the cache completely.
 I've chosen a buffer size of 2048 bytes, or 64 bytes per timeslot.

-It seems pretty obvious that we should be able to de-multiplex an E1 even in BASIC: as said earlier, the byte rate of an E1 stream is 256000 bytes/sec, or roughly 4 microseconds a byte.
+It seems pretty obvious that we should be able to de-multiplex an E1 even in **BASIC**: as said earlier, the byte rate of an E1 stream is 256000 bytes/sec, or roughly 4 microseconds a byte.
 Assuming a typical clock speed of a modern processor to be 2.5GHz, this means that we have 10000 CPU cycles available to process each incoming byte.
-We expect much less cycles to be needed for that, so a program in Java must work faster than real time.
+We expect much less cycles to be needed for that, so a program in **Java** must work faster than real time.
 This doesn't mean that optimisation is useless: we can de-multiplex more than one E1 stream on one processor core.
 Let's see how many we can do.

 The reference implementation